archboard/docs.tidalptc.com/content/pages/authentication.md

 The process is the same for teachers, admins, and guardians.

+### A note about usernames

+In PowerSchool, a username can be pretty much anything.
+It can include spaces and special characters.
+While this is convenient in PowerSchool, it doesn't always work well with SSO functionality.
+The reason a username with something considered a "special character" (e.g. a space) doesn't work well is because when PowerSchool sends over details, special characters have to be [URL encoded](https://www.urlencoder.io/learn/).

+PowerSchool does not do a good job at this, and the username it sends Tidal PTC is invalid and fails the SSO authentication flow.
+If a user is communicating a failed SSO, the first thing to do is to check the username of the staff or guardian.
+Changing the username to something like an email address will likely fix the issue and is a norm when it comes to having unique usernames in web applications, such as Tidal PTC.

 ## Using a username and password

 Depending on your district's setup, you may also be able to use your email and a password you configure for your Tidal PTC account.
 After you have created a password for your account, you may be able to use this method without having to log in to PowerSchool first.